-Additional topics included in the Schema Engineering section are devoted to MOF (the Meta Object Facility), ODM and NIEM.
-The section on NIEM is quite extensive as Enterprise Architect includes many features necessary to model and work with NIEM domains and schema.
+Additional topics included in the Schema Engineering section are devoted to the Meta Object Facility (MOF), the Ontology Definition Metamodel (ODM) and the National Information Exchange Model (NIEM).
+The section on NIEM is quite extensive, as Enterprise Architect includes many features necessary to model and work with NIEM domains and schema.
 As with some of the other technologies, there is in addition a downloadable version of the NIEM core as an Enterprise Architect model.